Find Grad Schools

 15 Yearly Graduations

 University of Central Missouri comes in at #2 on our list of the most popular colleges offering master's degrees in aviation/airway management and operations.
 Roughly 9,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,325 per year, while in-state graduate students, on average, pay $8,544 per year.
+The average in-state tuition for full-time undergraduates is $8,040 per year, while in-state graduate students, on average, pay $8,136 per year.
 During the most recent year for which we have data, 15 people received their master's degree in aviation/airway management and operations from UCM.
-About 20% of this group were women, and 13% were students from an underrepresented racial-ethnic group.
+Of these students, 13% were women and 7% were members of underrepresented racial-ethnic groups.

 #3